polodarb/GMS-Phixit/README.md

 - Root access required
 - Fast flag search, add, and edit

+## ⚠️ Why This App Is Currently Unusable
+### <b style="color:red;">ALL FLAGS RESET AFTER 24 HOURS</b>

+Any changes made to flags are automatically reverted by Google Play Services within 24 hours.
+This makes it impossible to use the app for persistent flag modifications.
+The app is released in hope that the community will find a workaround for this limitation.

 ## Why this project?

 Google changed the internal structure of the GMS database, breaking compatibility with previous tools.
 GMS Phixit was created to restore this functionality for power users and developers.